RasmussenLab/ONT_assembly/README.md

+# ONT_assembly

-# ONT_assembly / Whole Genome Nanopore-Seq assembly
+Whole Genome Nanopore-Seq or PacBio assembly

 ## How do use it